 From the time she was very young, Eileen Marie Collins wanted to be a pilot.
-She earned an associate's degree in science from Corning Community College, in New York, and a B.A. in mathematics and economics from Syracuse University in 1978.
+She earned an associate's degree in science from Corning Community College in New York and a B.A. in mathematics and economics from Syracuse University in 1978.
 After college, Collins enrolled in the pilot training course at Oklahoma's Vance Air Force Base; her class was one of the first at the base to include women.
-She completed the course in 1979, then stayed on at Vance for three years as an instructor.
+She completed the course in 1979 and then stayed on at Vance for three years as an instructor.

-In 1983, Collins was transferred to Travis Air Force Base in California, where she flew C-141 cargo planes as part of various military and humanitarian missions all over the world.
-She received an M.S. degree in operations research from Stanford University in 1986 and a M.A. degree in space systems management from Webster University in St. Louis in 1989.
+In 1983, Collins was transferred to Travis Air Force Base in California, where she flew C-141 cargo planes as part of military and humanitarian missions all over the world.
+She received an M.S. degree in operations research from Stanford University in 1986 and an M.A. in space systems management from Webster University in 1989.
 That same year, she was accepted at the competitive Air Force Test Pilot School at Edwards Air Force Base, also in California.
-In 1990, she became only the second woman to graduate as a test pilot, and was selected to be an astronaut by NASA.
+In 1990, she became only the second woman to graduate as a test pilot and was selected to be an astronaut by NASA.

 In February 1995, after several years of training with NASA, Collins became the first female astronaut to pilot a space shuttle mission, she served as second-in-command of the shuttle Discovery during its unprecedented rendezvous with the Russian space station Mir.
 In 1996, she took time off to give birth to a daughter, with her husband Pat Youngs, a former Air Force pilot who works for Delta Airlines.
 A year later, in May 1997, Collins piloted her second mission, on the shuttle Atlantis, during its delivery of 7,000 pounds of equipment to Mir.